jackson-harris-iii/staking-rewards-viewer/README.md

   - **Help page / buttons:**
     - Both the input query and output viewer should have several help buttons to give explanations for all users.

+- **Compatibility**:
+  - It should be easy to extend the underlying script and the UI should be flexible enough to incorporate that (e.g., adding another column in the data output).
+- **Hosting**
+    - Centralized and preferably decentralized (IPFS).
+- **Testing**
+    - Test if the code behaves as expected.

 ## Development Roadmap:
 | Number | Deliverable | Specification |
 | -----: | ----------- | ------------- |